Vyral/base-template/_drafts/should-you-buy-a-home-within-an-hoa.md

 {% include youtube.html %}

-Buying a home within an HOA comes with pros and cons.
-Here are a few things for you to consider.
+<center>Buying a home within an HOA comes with pros and cons.
+Here are a few things for you to consider.</center>

 If you’re thinking of buying a house within a Homeowners Association (HOA), there are a few things you need to know first: